izderadicka/audioserve/docs/deploy.md

 ### Docker containers

 Now you need basically start two services:
-- reverse proxy - **nginx** - to terminate TLS (secure encrypted connection - https) and protect you from various internet attacks, as nginx is much battle proven then audioserve (and you can tight security there with additional settings, not covered here).
-In our case there is one companion service to assure nginx has appropriate certificate for TLS(https) serving.
+- reverse proxy - **nginx** - to terminate TLS (secure encrypted connection - https) and protect you from various internet attacks, as nginx is much more battle proven then audioserve (and you can tighten security there with additional settings, not covered here).
+In our case there is also one companion service to assure nginx has appropriate certificate for TLS(https) serving.
 - **audioserve** itself, servings files from your collection directories

-So create two simple scripts (you can start directly typing to shell,but having a script file is useful for future usage) - you'll need to replace there couple of parameters - marked there as `<placeholder_name>`:
+So create two simple scripts (you can start directly typing to shell, but having a script file is useful for future usage) - you'll need to replace there couple of parameters - marked there as `<placeholder_name>`:

 run-nginx.sh: